BRAT Diet Food List – Overview

 4. Drinks such as apple juice, bone broth, coconut water, Pedialyte, and weak tea

 5. Also, try an oral rehydration solution to prevent dehydration.
-It should comprise one liter of boiled water, six teaspoons of salt, and one teaspoon of salt.
+An oral rehydration solution should comprise one liter of boiled water, six teaspoons of sugar, and half a teaspoon of salt.

 BRAT Diet Food List